sodadata/docs/soda-agent/secrets.md

 ## Use environment variables to store data source connection credentials

-When you, or someone in your organization, follows the guided steps to [add a data source]({% link soda-agent/deploy.md %}#add-a-new-data-source) in Soda Cloud, one of the steps involves providing the connection details and credentials Soda needs to connect to the data source to run scans.
+When you, or someone in your organization, follows the guided steps to use a self-hosted Soda Agent to [add a data source]({% link soda-agent/deploy.md %}#add-a-new-data-source) in Soda Cloud, one of the steps involves providing the connection details and credentials Soda needs to connect to the data source to run scans.

 You can add those details directly in Soda Cloud, but because any user can then access these values, you may wish to store them securely in the values YAML file as environment variables.